cyberbotics/urdf2webots/docs/tutorial.md

 Finally, to change the default of the `staticBase` field to `TRUE`, simply change the corresponding line in the `PROTO source` header.

-Dont forget to save the file (ctrl + s).
-In order to see the changes to your proto file in action, either save your world and reload it, or delete the robot and add it again.
+Dont forget to save the file (<kbd>ctrl</kbd> + <kbd>s</kbd>).
+In order to see the changes to your PROTO file in action, either save your world and reload it, or delete the robot and add it again.